 Section 12 of the Public Notaries Act 1997 provides that:

-The fees for notary public services that appear in the Gazette are a GUIDE and while most notaries will acknowledge that this is only a guide and they are not obliged to follow it, it would be difficult for any notary to run a successful notary practice by charging more than the guide – the market just would not support it.
+The fees for notary public services that appear in the Gazette are a GUIDE.
+While most notaries will acknowledge that this is only a guide and they are not obliged to follow it, it would be difficult for any notary to run a successful notary practice by charging more than the guide – the market just would not support it.

 We also acknowledge that the fees for notary public services that appear in the Gazette are a guide only and since we are not bound by them, we follow our own policies when it comes to pricing for notary public services.

-Our experience and expertise in providing notary public services speaks for itself, and our attitude and approach to service and our clients underlines why we are a leading provider of notary public services in Sydney.
+Our experience and expertise in providing notary public services speak for themselves.
+Our attitude and approach to service and our clients underline why we are a leading provider of notary public services in Sydney.

 So, what's next?

 Why choose Phang Legal for your notary public services?